 – Mother Teresa

-Over the past year, we have explored the UN’s Sustainable Development Goals—a series of metrics designed to address and tackle some of the biggest global challenges related to economic poverty, hunger, education, justice, inequality, and more.
+Throughout the years, we have explored the UN’s Sustainable Development Goals—a series of metrics designed to address and tackle some of the biggest global challenges related to economic poverty, hunger, education, justice, inequality, and more.
 (Just joining the conversation?
 Welcome!
 You can read our older pieces here.)

-We have learned that 10.7 percent of the world’s population—767 million people—live on less than $1.90 a day.1 That 795 million people are undernourished.2 That millions of children die before their fifth birthdays from preventable conditions because they can’t access adequate health care,3 and that hundreds of millions of children that do survive early childhood face uncertain futures because they are unable to go to school.4
+As of 2020, 9.2 percent of the world’s population—689 million people—lived on less than $1.90/day.
+We have learned that 10.7 percent of the world’s population—767 million people—live on less than $1.90 a day.1 That nearly 800 million people are undernourished.2 That millions of children die before their fifth birthdays from preventable conditions because they can’t access adequate health care,3 and that hundreds of millions of children that do survive early childhood face uncertain futures because they are unable to go to school.4